akiryk/tutorials-learning-lessons/data-structures.md

 ## Ways to store data

 ### Linked List
 A linked list is comprised of "nodes".
 Each `node` has a `next` pointer that points to the next node.
+Doubly linked lists also point backwards.

 The first node is called the "Head".
 The last node is called the "Tail", and points to `null`.